The Three Layers of Intervention

 Most therapeutic interventions act on what can be most easily measured: the outputs of biological systems.
 Glucose.
 Cholesterol.
 Blood pressure.
 Inflammatory markers.
 These are real, important signals, and modifying them produces real, important effects.
 But outputs are downstream of the systems that generate them, and acting on an output does not necessarily change the system that produced it.
 When the intervention is withdrawn, the system returns to what it was.

-01The Problem with Acting at the Surface
+01The problem with acting at the surface

 Biology has layers.
-The layer most accessible to measurement, and therefore most accessible to clinical guidelines and trial endpoints, is the output layer: the concentrations, rates, and ratios that blood tests, imaging, and physiological monitoring can capture.
+The layer most accessible to measurement — and therefore most accessible to clinical guidelines and trial endpoints — is the output layer: the concentrations, rates, and ratios that blood tests, imaging, and physiological monitoring can capture.
 These outputs are real and meaningful.
 They reflect the state of underlying systems.
 But they are downstream of those systems, not identical to them.

 A drug that lowers blood glucose does not necessarily change the insulin resistance, mitochondrial dysfunction, or chronic mTOR activation that is generating the elevated glucose.
 It modifies the output.
 The generating system continues.
 When the drug is withdrawn, the output returns because the system that produced it was never modified.[1]

 This is the fundamental limitation of output-layer intervention, and it is not a criticism of any specific drug or guideline.
 It is a description of what output-layer intervention is and is not.
 It is a powerful and often necessary tool for managing acute pathology, reducing immediate risk, and buying time for deeper changes to occur.
-What it is not, on its own, is a strategy for changing what the system returns to when the intervention is withdrawn.
+What it is not, on its own, is a strategy for changing what the system tends to return to when the intervention is withdrawn.

 Figure 1 maps the three layers, their biological targets, the protocol agents acting at each layer, and their role in the overall system.
-The layers are not discrete compartments, they interact continuously, and an intervention at one layer will have effects at others.
+The layers are not discrete compartments — they interact continuously, and an intervention at one layer will have effects at others.
 The distinction is one of primary mechanism and temporal depth rather than complete separation.

-Figure 1: The Three Layers of Intervention
+Figure 1: The three layers of intervention

 Layers interact continuously.
 Primary mechanism and temporal depth distinguish them.